sachio222/languageacademy/README.md

 # 🎓 Language Academy

-An interactive French learning platform inspired by Codecademy, treating French grammar as a functional language with syntax rules, linting, and test validation.
+An interactive French learning platform inspired by cognitive science research, treating French grammar as a functional language with syntax rules, linting, and test validation.

 ## Features